saiharshanani/Budgety/README.md

 #### BudgetController
 Budget Controller has two function constructor for Expense and income which handles the id, description values with calculating and getting percentages as prototypes.
-The BudgetController is responsible for returning the functions for calculating budget and percentages upon every item operation
+The BudgetController is responsible for returning the functions for calculating budget and percentages upon every item operation.

 #### Skills Learnt:
 * Dividing the whole functionalities into individual module controllers.
 * IIFE for encapsulation.
 * Prototype Chain, Hoisting, Scope Chain, Closures, Array Methods - ForEach, Map, DOM Manipulations, Event Delegation - Event Bubbling.

 ###### Note: This project has been implemented as a part of Udemy - The Complete JavaScript Course 2019: Build Real World Projects